 Unless your articles or bylaws say something else, Section 50 says memberships end when:

-- members die or are expelled,
+- members die

 - their term expires, or